fabiomarinetti/fmarinetti.swarm-slave/README.md

 --------------

 - manager_ipaddress: the manager ip address **REQUIRED!!**
-- manager_port: the port the manager listens on (default 3277)
+- manager_port: the port the manager listens on (default: 3277)
 - token: the token for joining the swarm

 Dependencies